-Most adults can tell if they are overweight by using the Body Mass Index (also known as BMI) -- a way of estimating how much body fat you have based on your height and weight.
+Most adults can tell if they are overweight by using the Body Mass Index (also known as BMI).
+It is a way of estimating how much body fat you should have, based on your height and weight.
 There are many BMI calculators on the Internet for finding an "adult" BMI score.

 Back to top

 Below are links PAMF accessed when researching this topic.
 PAMF does not sponsor or endorse any of these sites, nor does PAMF guarantee the accuracy of the information contained on them.

 For More Information: